zuhayr-syed/Class-Grade-Organizer/README.md

           - select to view the entire class list

-          - access an individual profile using a student number
+          - access an individual profile using their student number

           - create/delete/edit a student’s profile and their information